cert-manager/cert-manager/design/20221205-memory-management.md

 Wait for cert-manager to start and populate the caches.

-Apply a label to all `Secret`s to initate cache resync:
+Apply a label to all `Secret`s to initiate cache resync:

 ![alt text](/design/images/20221205-memory-management/labelsecret.png)